 Staverton Hydro Community Benefit Society (SHCBS) has been set up by Tresoc specifically to develop the Staverton Hydro project.
 In June, 2017 a £20,000 grant from the Rural Community Energy Fund (RCEF) was awarded to kick start the development of the 100kW hydro power plant at Staverton Leat.
 SHCBS will use the grant to do a feasibility study and look at the potential of the hydro scheme on the River Dart.
-Part of this grant will also be used for outreach work to engage the local community; which includes a series of August Walk & Talks to visit the project site and, the ‘REEL‘ programme piloting at St. Christopher’s School, Staverton.
+Part of this grant has also been used for outreach work to engage the local community; which included a series of August, 2017 Walk & Talks to visit the project site and, the ‘REEL‘ programme piloting at St. Christopher’s School, Staverton.

 Staverton Leat | The History

 In June 1930, Dorothy and Leonard Elmhirsts’ daughter Ruth, aged four, flipped a switch and formally started up a new hydro station to bring hydro-electric power up to the Dartington Estate — a J. J. Armfield water turbine installed within Town Mills, near Nappers Crossing at Staverton leat.
 Town Mills, which was leased from the Church Commissioners by Dartington’s trustees, was previously a corn mill built over Staverton leat.